Ben Frear, Esq.

 If you can show that you have spent all of the money that you need launch and point to additional cash that will be used for operations, then you will be well on your way to meeting the requirements for the E2 Visa investment.

-Good luck with the E2 Visa process and please feel free to reach out if you have any investor visa questions!
+Good luck with the E2 visa process and please feel free reach out to me(firstname.lastname@example.org) if you have any investor visa questions!